alphagov/publishing-e2e-tests/docs/writing-tests.md

     that would help when understanding why it was failing.
 E.g. was the test the first to run?

-### Fixing a flaky test

-The challenge with fixing a flaky test is to be confident that what you have done has resolved the issue, and that you can convince someone reviewing the fix that your changes resolve this.
-It can be valuable to point to a number of successful test runs on the flaky stage.

-It is therefore useful to use the commit message as a place to explain exactly what the cause of the flaky result is and how the changes introduced resolve that.

-If a flaky test cannot be fixed it should be removed from the suite.

 ## Testing new applications

 - Create a `Dockerfile` in the repository of the app you want to add.